KarlXing/Awesome-Reasoning/README.md

 # Awesome-Reasoning

-## Basics And Theorical Work
+## Basics And Theoretical Work
 1. Keyulu Xu, Jingling Li, Mozhi Zhang, Simon S. Du, Ken-ichi Kawarabayashi, & Stefanie Jegelka (2020).
 What Can Neural Networks Reason About?.
 In International Conference on Learning Representations.
   **Key points**: The structure of neural networks should align with underlying reasoning process of tasks for better generalization.
 (BTW, GNN is powerful in reasoning)